squirlyfoxy/Project_Omega/README.md

 To compile just run the "build.bat" script from a windows pc, to do this you will need some installed programs and a WSL distribution (Windows Subsystem For Linux).
 The programs you will need to have are:
 * NASM (Installed on windows)
+* Python (Installed on windows)
 * GCC-x86_64-elf cross compiler (Installed on WSL)
+* CMAKE (Installed on WSL)

+To build just run "build.bat", the magic of scripts will do everything for you!

 ## Fetures